erkkah/timogr/README.md

 Now, replace the meat of `app/src/main/cpp/main.c` with your TIGR code, and you're done.

-Just like the desktop TIGR apps, they can be as tiny as this:
+Just like with desktop TIGR, the code can be as tiny as this:

 ```C
 #include "tigr.h"